Ultralesson/quality-repo-insights/README.md

 ## About

-This project uses AI to review and categorize code repositories, providing insights into the structure and content of test automation projects.
-It can analyze both local repositories and GitHub repositories.
+This project leverages AI to review and categorize code repositories, providing valuable insights into the structure and content of test automation projects.
+It supports analysis of both local and GitHub repositories.

 ## Approach

-1. **Repository Traversal**:
+- **Repository Traversal and Content Extraction**:
-   - Scan through the entire repository (local or GitHub)
+  - Traverse the repository and extract content
   - Ignore specified files and directories

-2. **File Classification**:
-   - Use LLM to classify each file into predefined categories relevant to test automation

-3. **Clustering**:
-   - Group files into clusters based on the LLM-determined categories

-4. **Review and Summarization**:
+-  **File Review and Summarization**:
-   - Generate a summary for each cluster
+   - Review each file and generate a summary
-   - Provide an overall summary of all cluster reviews
+   - Summarize all file reviews to provide an overall summary

 ## Usage